 And yes, the old adage does remain true: one rotten apple will spoil the barrel, so remove any apples that show signs of deterioration.

-How To Choose The Best Apple Variety For Your Recipe
+How To Choose The Best Type Of Apple For Your Recipe

 Listed below are the most common varieties of apples found in US supermarkets.